cozy/cozy-doctypes/docs/io.cozy.files.md

 This doctype is used to store settings for files.
 It is currenly only used for the qualification migration service.

-- lastProcessedFileDate: {string} the date of the last processed file.
+- lastProcessedFileDate: {string} the `cozyMetadata.updatedAt` date of the last processed file.
 It is used to know from where the query should be starting on an index sorted by date.